 - qualifications ranging from BA and BSc (Hons) degrees through to HND, HNC, and Foundation Certificates

 Apprenticeships are available in the following areas:

 A levels – To get on to a business-related degree, you will usually need a minimum of two A levels, with three A levels and A/B grades required for the most popular courses.
+Entry requirements range from CCC to AAB, with the universities and colleges most commonly asking for BBB.
 Most courses do not have specific A level subject requirements.
 In addition, you normally need five GCSEs at grade C or above, including maths and English.
 Be aware that some courses require at least a B grade in GCSE maths.
 For other courses such as HNDs and foundation years, you will typically require at least one A level or equivalent.

-Vocational courses – Other level 3 qualifications (e.g. BTEC extended diploma in business) are accepted as an alternative to A levels by many universities.
-It is essential that you check alternative entry requirements with individual universities.
+Vocational courses – Other Level 3/Level 6 qualifications (e.g. Pearson BTEC Level 3 National Extended Diploma in Business, SVQ Business and Administration (SCQF Level 6)) may be accepted as an alternative to A levels/Highers by some providers.
+It's essential that you check alternative entry requirements with universities or colleges.